 There’s a lot to worry about when you are going through a divorce.
 The pain of the loss of the relationship.
 The anxiety relating to how your children will cope with the separation.
 Thinking about what you will do afterward the divorce is finalized and wondering how much does divorce cost.
 The conventional wisdom is that divorces can be expensive.
 But why?
 What are the expenses other than lawyer fees and what do divorce lawyers charge?

-Divorce attorneys in Los Angeles usually charge anywhere between $200 – $500 an hour if they take the case on a traditional hourly basis.
-Experienced Los Angeles divorce attorneys are also willing to quote a flat rate for particular services.
-For example to prepare the petition for dissolution and a court paper (called a motion or Order to Show Cause) requesting the judge order one party to pay temporary child and spousal support our office can tell you upfront what it will cost.
+Divorce attorneys in Los Angeles usually charge anywhere between $400 – $700 an hour if they take the case on a traditional hourly basis.
+Some experienced Los Angeles divorce attorneys are also willing to quote a flat rate for particular services.
+For example to prepare the petition for dissolution and related documents on an uncontested divorce can usually be done for a flat fee which is quoted before work begins.
 Some clients prefer using the flat rate approach because they can watch their expenses more closely and one knows up front what each procedure will cost.